tldr-pages/tldr/pages/common/man.md

 `man -w {{command}}`

-- Display the man page for a custom overrided locale (L):
+- Display the man page using a specific locale:

 `man {{command}} --locale={{locale}}`